dev-davisouza/CSS-JS-learn/README.md

 # CSS-learn

-Now, Davi is learning about CSS, because he dreams to be a full-stack developer
+Now, i'm learning about CSS, because i dream to be a great full-stack developer.